Pat Cleveland: Modeling career

 The pinnacle of her success in Europe was her participation in the November 28, 1973 Battle of Versailles Fashion Show; a gala event initially conceived as a publicity stunt and fundraiser held at Théâtre Gabriel for the then-dilapidated Palace of Versailles.
 The gala, which pitted five French designers: Yves Saint Laurent, Hubert de Givenchy, Pierre Cardin, Emanuel Ungaro and Christian Dior's Marc Bohan, against five American designers: Bill Blass, Oscar de la Renta, Anne Klein, Halston and Stephen Burrows in a fashion showdown.
 The event became an international fashion extravaganza with style writers and society columnists, wealthy socialites, royalty, tycoons and politicians in attendance.
 Cleveland was one of 36 models to walk the runway for the event.
-Of the 36 models, ten were black, an unprecedented number for the era.
+Of the 36 models, ten were Black, an unprecedented number for the era.
 The gala later was chronicled in the 2015 Pulitzer Prize winning The Battle of Versailles: The Night American Fashion Stumbled into the Spotlight and Made History by Robin Givhan.

-After Beverly Johnson became the first black model to appear on the cover of American Vogue in August 1974, Cleveland returned to the United States and continued her modeling career.
-From the early to late 1970s, she appeared on the covers of: Vanity Fair, Interview, Essence, Harper's, Cosmopolitan, Women’s Wear Daily, L'Officiel, The Sunday Times Magazine, GQ, Vogue Paris, W, and Elle.
+After Beverly Johnson became the first Black model to appear on the cover of American Vogue in August 1974, Cleveland returned to the United States and continued her modeling career.
+From the early to late 1970s, she appeared on the cover of Vanity Fair, Interview, Essence, Harper's, Cosmopolitan, Women’s Wear Daily, L'Officiel, The Sunday Times Magazine, GQ, Vogue Paris, W, and Elle.

-During the mid to late 1970s, she became a fixture at New York City's exclusive discothèque Studio 54, often in the company of friends Halston, Jerry Hall, Grace Jones, Andy Warhol and Sterling St. Jacques.
+During the mid to late 1970s, Cleveland and her fiancé Sterling St. Jacques were a famous dancing couple.
+Dubbed by People magazine as the "hottest couple in America," they were comparable to Fred Astaire and Ginger Rogers.
+They danced together at all the top New York nightclubs, including Hurrah, Regine's, and Studio 54.
+In 1976, they appeared in the sexually explicit Broadway play Let My People Come, which was only shown at the Morosco Theater.
+They were a fixture at New York's exclusive Studio 54, often in the company of friends such as Halston, Jerry Hall, Grace Jones, and Andy Warhol.